-In the first quarter of 2019, we significantly increased both commercial revenue and R&D revenue.
-Commercial revenue from SPINRAZA royalties increased over 45 percent.
-We also added growing TEGSEDI product sales to our commercial revenue.
+For the first half of 2019, we significantly increased both commercial revenue and R&D revenue, compared to the same period in 2018.
+Commercial revenue from SPINRAZA royalties increased over 30 percent primarily due to increased SPINRAZA product sales.
+TEGSEDI product sales increased more than 40 percent over the first quarter of this year and were another important source of commercial revenue for us.

-Our R&D revenue substantially increased in the first quarter of 2019 due to the \$150 million license fee we earned from Novartis when it licensed AKCEA-APO(a)- L{Rx} and \$35 million we earned from Roche when it enrolled the first patient in the Phase 3 study of IONIS-HTT{Rx} in patients with Huntington's disease.
+Our R&D revenue substantially increased in the first half of 2019 compared to the same period in 2018 primarily due to the following:

+- \$150 million we earned from Novartis when Novartis licensed AKCEA-APO(a)-L{Rx}; - \$35 million we earned from Roche when Roche enrolled the first patient in the Phase 3 study of IONIS-HTT{Rx} in patients with Huntington's disease; and - \$20 million we earned from Alnylam when Alnylam licensed our technology to Regeneron.